In the USA, trade secrets are protected by the following:

-A recent appellate court holding established that the statute of limitations may begin to run when a company warns a former employee that the disclosing of its trade secrets to a new employer would constitute a crime.
-Other courts have noted that in the context of a failed business transaction, inquiry notice exists when one party fails to return the other’s confidential information according to the terms of a non-disclosure agreement that the parties signed.
-In another case, a jury recently held that a billion-dollar claim alleging that the rideshare company was founded based on stolen trade secrets was not time-barred because the plaintiff, despite investigating its claims years earlier, was unaware that those involved in the alleged theft were associated with Uber.
-In many cases, the question of when a statute of limitation begins to run will continue to be a major source of dispute in 2020.
+At least one court has held that the statute of limitations may begin to run when a company warns a former employee that the disclosing of its trade secrets to a new employer would constitute a crime.
+Other courts have noted that, in the context of a failed business transaction, inquiry notice exists when one party fails to return the other’s confidential information according to the terms of a non-disclosure agreement signed by the parties.
+In many cases, the question of when a statute of limitation begins to run will continue to be a major source of dispute in 2021.

 The question as to when the trade secret theft occurred is important for other reasons as well.
-For example, one change brought by the 2016 federal legislation was that trade secret misappropriation can constitute a predicate act under the RICO statute.
+For example, one change brought by the 2016 federal legislation was that trade secret misappropriation can constitute a predicate act under the Racketeer Influenced and Corrupt Organizations (RICO) statute.
 To qualify, a plaintiff must show that the trade secret theft occurred after 11 May 2016 – the date that the DTSA was enacted.

 Where exactly did the theft occur?

-However, in the USA, courts have recently held that a civil action under DTSA can arise from wrongful conduct occurring completely outside the USA.
+The DTSA was enacted as part of the response to the theft of trade secrets by Chinese companies and other foreign actors.
+Moreover, in the USA, courts have recently held that a civil action under the DTSA can arise from wrongful conduct occurring completely outside the USA.
 The only catch is that the wrongful activities have some nexus with activities that took place within the USA.

-Steps taken to maintain confidentiality of information can have implications for trade secret litigation years down the road
+Steps taken to maintain confidentiality of information can have implications for trade secret litigation years later

-The DTSA and various state statutes require that a trade secret owner take “reasonable measures” to protect its trade secret information.
-What constitutes “reasonable measures” is not defined, and the actions that a company takes to protect its trade secret information up front can impact the likelihood of a successful trade secret claim years later.
+The DTSA and various state statutes require a trade secret owner to take “reasonable measures” to protect its trade secret information.
+What constitutes “reasonable measures” is not defined, and the actions that a company takes to protect its trade secret information upfront can impact the likelihood of a successful trade secret claim years later.